ShawnNew/dl-dev/README.md

     ![workspace](docs/workspace.png)
 * The 'Downloads' directory is mount to your host machine's Downloads directory, so you can store your data outside docker.
 * The 'Codes' directory is designed to store your code and project, this directory is invisible outside docker.
+* In terms of caffe, unpooling layer is added and you can find the repo here: [caffe](https://github.com/ShawnNew/caffe/tree/ncx/dev)
 * `zsh`: Use oh-my-zsh theme for shell, and support zsh functionalities.
 Kindly check this [websit](https://www.jianshu.com/p/d194d29e488c?open_source=weibo_search).
 * `VS Code`： You can issue `code` in zsh, then the container will open IDE in host machine.
 * `tmux`: The configuration of tmux is as default, you can check useful information in this [page](http://louiszhai.github.io/2017/09/30/tmux/).